Last Updated July, 2021

 Ergun Patisseria & Cafeteria – a Turkish-style pastry shop where visitors can also get Turkish tea, manti (mini dumplings), and burek.
 It’s located in front of the ferry terminal next to other restaurants and is difficult to miss.

-Cennet Bahcesi Paradisos Cafe – this is our favorite cafe on the island where to eat Turkish breakfast (available all day long) with relaxing music in the background and contemplate the view.
-If you ask me what place to choose among all for a morning meal, I’ll definitely pick this one.
+Cennet Bahcesi Paradisos Cafe – this is our favorite cafe on the island where to hide from people and have a light meal with views.
+It also serves Turkish breakfast (available all day long) and has relaxing music in the background.
+If you ask me what place to choose among all for a morning meal, I’ll probably pick this one.

 Go For a Walk & Get Lost Among Narrow Streets